roooodcastro/gamedev-coursework/README.md

 * Design a file format and parse it to store track pieces configurations
 * Finish implementing TrackPiece
 * Add audio to door closing animation
-* Update door and track piece models to allow for UV mapping
 * Create textures for doors and track pieces
 * Implement joystick events
 * Refactor ship's input handling to allow control via both keyboard and joystick